 Here are some support tools that you should look at when building the perfect multilingual customer service:

 - Shared inbox: Bring more collaboration inside your team.

 - Social inbox: Centralize your messages from different channels.

 - Knowledge base: Write articles about how to use your product.

 - Live chat: Get in touch with your customers.

-- Chatbots: Automate customers interaction in multiple languages.
+- Chatbots: Automate customer interaction in multiple languages.

 - CRM: Get personal with your customers.

 I'll specify with CRM, did you know that 62% of customers are waiting for you to know who they are before you get in touch with them?